 Tiling a shower personalizes your bathroom.
 All aspects of the tiled shower are your choice: tile type, size, tiled vs. premade shower pan, and even extras like cubbies, shelves, and seats.
 When your tiled shower is done, it will be a truly unique creation that reflects you.

-When you tile your own shower, you save considerable money over hiring professional tile workers.
-Tiling a wet area is a highly satisfying do-it-yourself project that rewards patience and attention to detail.
+You can tile a shower yourself and in doing so you will save a considerable amount of money over hiring professional tile workers.
+Tiling a wet area, such as a walk-in shower, is a highly satisfying do-it-yourself project that rewards patience and attention to detail.
+Read on to see step-by-step how to tile a shower wall and floor.

 When to Tile a Shower